Ground Water Rule

 - Where can I access documents related to the Ground Water Rule?

-TCEQ is implementing this rule to further protect Texas drinking water by requiring action to protect groundwater sources of public drinking water suppliers from disease-causing viruses and bacteria, such as E. coli.
-The rule will protect more than 10 million Texans by requiring identification of deficiencies in water systems that could lead to contamination and corrective actions to reduce risk from any identified deficiencies.
+This rule protects Texas' drinking water by requiring action to protect groundwater sources of public drinking water suppliers from disease-causing viruses and bacteria, such as E. coli.
+The rule protects more than 10 million Texans by requiring identification of deficiencies in water systems that could lead to contamination and corrective actions to reduce risk from any identified deficiencies.
 The rule includes provisions for monitoring for systems with sources at risk, and actions to remove or inactivate contaminants, if found, to prevent them from reaching drinking water consumers.

 Back to top of page

 What types of pathogens can be found in water provided by groundwater systems?

 Groundwater that is susceptible to fecal contamination may contain harmful viruses or bacteria.
 Viral pathogens found in GWSs may include enteric viruses such as Echovirus, Hepatitis A and E, Rotavirus and Noroviruses (i.e., Norwalk-like viruses) and enteric bacterial pathogens such as Escherichia coli (including E. coli O157:H7), Salmonella species, Shigella species, and Vibrio cholerae.